klannk/Peptide_based_LMM/README.md

 In the implemented statistical model, the expression of each protein is separately modelled by a linear mixed effects model: y(i)= ß0+βXi+ui+εi
 Where yi denotes expression of peptide i, β_0 is the individual protein’s global intercept, βXi is the linear combination of indicator variables encoding categorical experimental conditions, ui is the additive random intercept of peptide i with ui ~ N(0,σ2u), and εi are residual errors with εi ~ N(0,σ2ε).
 Note that this collapses to ordinary linear regression when there are no multiple peptide measurements per protein.
+Additionally, the variance of the response variable is defined by additional variance components: The peptide sequence, the technical replicates, the multiplex it was run in (in case of TMT data) and residual unexplained variance.

 ### Results